- If you want to know how to boost WiFi signal strength and speed there are quite a few methods you can try.

 Reboot Your Router Once in a While

-Rebooting and resetting devices is known to work, so if you haven’t reset your wireless router this year, it could be a great time to do it.
+Rebooting and resetting devices are known to work, so if you haven’t reset your wireless router this year, it could be a great time to do it.
 This simple trick can solve a lot of headaches.
 It doesn’t work just for Windows.

 Use a Public DNS